Shaofanl/JevoisHTML/README.md

 ---
 - Jevois.
 - Python.
 - Flask.
-Install with `pip install flask`.
+Install it with `pip install flask`.

 Usage
 ---